bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 short with a relatively large flip angle increases the contribution of `T1`, yielding a primarily T1-weighted image.

+#### Grouped scan collections for contrast improvement or quantitative map calculation

+A group of anatomical scans may be collected to enhance certain contrast features, such as to calculate a weighted average of multi-echo gradient echo (`MEGRE`) images, which is known to improve segmentation algorithm outputs.
+Note that outputs from this approach are still in the confines of an arbitrary grayscale representation.

+Quantitative MRI (qMRI) methods mathematically characterize the signal changes observed in a collection of parametrically altered scans under certain biophysical model assumptions.
+These `grouped scan collections` are then processed to derive a `qMRI map`, representing anatomical features in a physically meaningful parameter range.

+In both cases, the contrast characteristics change with varying acquisition parameters across `grouped scan collections`.
+Therefore, it is not tenable to name all the members of a `grouped scan collection` with one conventional MRI suffix label (e.g., `T1w`) or any other label that implies interchangeability among its instances.

+To circumvent this problem, the `_<suffix>` entity is adaptively used according to the intended application of anatomical imaging data.
+For conventional MRI applications, the suffixes will correspond to common anatomical contrasts `T1w`, `T2w`, `T2starw` etc. For groups of scans acquired for contrast improvement or qMRI processing, the `_<suffix>` indicates the collection that the scans belong to.

 #### The `run` entity

 If several scans of the same modality are acquired they MUST be indexed with a